redox-os/website/content/news/this-month-250430.md

 ## Kernel Improvements

 - (kernel) Jeremy Soller fixed the ARM64 and RISC-V support
-- (kernel) 4lDO2 fixed a use-after-free bug, for schemes served and used by the same memory address space (affecting only userspace)
+- (kernel) 4lDO2 fixed a shared memory use-after-free fault, for userspace schemes both served and used in the same memory address space
 - (kernel) 4lDO2 fixed the cancellation of the network stack schemes
 - (kernel) 4lDO2 removed the `ITimer` scheme, which had always been merely a stub in the kernel
 - (kernel) bjorn3 fixed the saving and restoring of float registers on ARM64